-People experiencing homelessness experience significantly higher rates of premature death, disability and chronic illness than the general population.
-Homelessness and the disadvantages associated with it can contribute to premature ageing through early onset of health problems more commonly associated with later life.
-The estimated homeless population as a whole is concentrated in the population centres of Launceston (16%), Hobart (17%)/Glenorchy (11%)/Clarence (10%), and Burnie
+People experiencing homelessness experience significantly higher rates of premature death, disability and chronic illness than the general population15.
+Homelessness and the disadvantages associated with it can contribute to premature ageing through early onset of health problems more commonly associated with later life34.